mlanza/solomode/docs/creators-guide.md

 * [‎Board Game Design Lab: What Makes a Great Solo Game with Jeremy Howard on Apple Podcasts](https://podcasts.apple.com/us/podcast/what-makes-a-great-solo-game-with-jeremy-howard/id1186199709?i=1000499292710)

 ## Competition Tips
 Successfully competing is more than design.
-It's presentation, communication, and public relations as well.
+It's presentation and communication as well.

-Most important perhaps are your solo mode's rules.
+Most important perhaps are your rules.
 Not only do they equip a player for an experience, they are themselves an experience.
 Mind every potential barrier and smooth away rough edges which might disincline a player from learning it.

 Your biggest challenge is getting rules into people's heads.
 This is preceded by the challenge of their wanting to get your rules into their heads.
-If anything turned away would-be patrons last year, I suspect it was cumbersome rules, some of which resulted from creating solitaire experiences which did not preserve the soul of the multiplayer experience (mine made this blunder).
+Those who provide the best on ramp will have a distinct advantage.
+If anything turned away would-be patrons last year, I suspect it was cumbersome rules, some of which resulted from creating solitaire experiences which did not preserve the soul of the multiplayer experience.
+I made this blunder myself.

 Patrons will peek in your shop and stroll to the next if it doesn't appear warm and inviting.
 Baking cookies helps.
 And if not that, teaching videos!